evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/actions/type-aliases/BaseCallParams-1.md

 > `optional` `readonly` **to**: [`Address`](/reference/tevm/actions/type-aliases/address-1/)

 The address of the account that is executing this code (`address(this)`).
 Defaults to the zero address.
+To is not set for create transactions but required for most transactions

 ### value?